 - KKH is the first hospital in Singapore to offer the Tension Free Vaginal Tape operation.
 It is a treatment option for urinary incontinence.
-This makes Singapore the first country in Asia after Taiwan to do so.
+This makes Singapore the first country/region in Asia after Taiwan to do so.

 - KKH's paediatric surgeons use ovarian sparing surgery to remove ovarian tumours in young girls, without taking out the whole ovary, as is the conventional practice among children's hospitals worldwide.
 Doing so preserves the endocrine function, which allows the patient to go through normal growth and puberty.
 The patient's capacity to conceive later is also preserved.

 Doctors at KKH come up with a new technique, Combined Spinal Epidural Anaesthesia, a 'mobile' epidural analgesia.
 This new method of pain relief allows a woman in labour full mobility and consciousness while easing her pain.

 First under-500 g baby to survive for four months outside the mother’s womb in Singapore is well enough to leave for home from KKH.

 First Laparoscopic Tubal Reanastomosis in Singapore is carried out.
 The minimally invasive procedure rejoins the severed fallopian tubes, reversing sterilisation.